Physician/Physician Assistant Appointments

 Additional immunization doses a student might need to complete these requirements are available at the Student Health Center, or the local office of the state Health Department.
 Depending on the student's insurance plan and vaccine type, many immunizations given at the Student Health Center can be billed directly to the insurance plan.
 Others can be charged to the student's University account, in which case a receipt will be provided that may be submitted by the student to health insurance or flexible spending plans for consideration.

-Other immunizations such as the Influenza vaccine (flu shot) and HPV vaccine are also available at the Student Health Center.
+Other immunizations such as the Influenza vaccine (flu shot) are also available at the Student Health Center.
 Meningitis B, Hepatitis A, Typhoid, vaccines for travel and specialized immunizations such as Yellow Fever are available at local pharmacies and the local office of the state Health Department.

 The Student Health Center will administer allergy shots on the instructions of outside physicians.
 Students should bring or send their allergy serum and instruction sheets to the Student Health Center.
 At the time of the first visit the nurse will review the procedures we follow when giving allergy shots.
 To learn more about allergic disease and get some tips to control allergies and asthma in college, go to the website of the American Academy of Allergy, Asthma and Immunology.